-Zimbabwe rations water to poor after typhoid spellJanuary 31st, 2012 in Diseases, Conditions, Syndromes /
+Zimbabwe rations water to poor after typhoid spellJanuary 31, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 (AP) -- Zimbabwean authorities say they are making sure poor townships get uninterrupted water supplies after a typhoid outbreak, leaving wealthy areas with reduced supplies.